Reality Television SAT Essay Topic, Good or Bad?

 Alexis Avila Founder/President of Prepped & Polished talks about the recent controversial SAT essay topic about reality television.

-He thinks that while the topic may appear at first glance biased only to those who habitually watch reality television, it is still a broad enough topic where virtually any high school can properly answer the question.
+He thinks that while the topic may appear at first glance biased only to those who habitually watch reality television, it is still a broad enough topic where virtually any high school student can properly answer the question.

 Full Word-for-Word Transcription